go to your repo root (which may be langroid-examples)

 This section applies only if you are using Microsoft Azure OpenAI.

-• AZURE_OPENAI_DEPLOYMENT_NAME is the name of the deployed model, which is defined by the user during the model setup
+- AZURE_OPENAI_DEPLOYMENT_NAMEis an OPTIONAL deployment name which may be defined by the user during the model setup.

-• AZURE_OPENAI_MODEL_NAME Azure OpenAI allows specific model names when you select the model for your deployment.
-You need to put precisly the exact model name that was selected.
-For example, GPT-3.5 (should be gpt-35-turbo-16k or gpt-35-turbo) or GPT-4 (should be gpt-4-32k or gpt-4).
+- AZURE_OPENAI_CHAT_MODELAzure OpenAI allows specific model names when you select the model for your deployment.
+You need to put precisely the exact model name that was selected.
+For example, GPT-3.5 (should be- gpt-35-turbo-16kor- gpt-35-turbo) or GPT-4 (should be- gpt-4-32kor- gpt-4).

 Now you should be ready to use Langroid!
 As a next step, you may want to see how you can use Langroid to interact directly with the LLM (OpenAI GPT models only for now).